Salaryman: Social image

 The prevalence of salarymen in Japanese society has given birth to many depictions by both the Japanese and American media.
 Some films in Japan about salarymen include Mr. Salaryman, Japanese Salaryman NEO (based on the TV series), and a drama series entitled History of a Salaryman.
 There is a certain expectation among the middle and upper classes for Japanese people to become salarymen.
 For many young Japanese men and women, accepting anything less than becoming a salaryman and conforming to its ideal is considered a failure, not only of themselves, but also of their parents.

-The life of a salaryman revolves around work.
-The activities that they do outside of their working hours typically involve their coworkers, which lessens the distance between them and work.
-Due to this expectation, there have been a variety of derogatory names given to salarymen: 社畜 (shachiku, literally "corporate livestock" in reference to wage slavery), 会社の犬 (kaisha no inu or "company's dog"), and 企業戦士 (kigyou senshi or "corporate soldier"), to ridicule salarymen.

 Entertainment

 Changing social circumstances have greatly diversified the life of the salaryman outside of work.
 Though the importance of social drinking has not declined, its image has changed over time from mass partying during the economic bubble to conservative consumption at home after the collapse of the economy during the 1990s.
 Mahjong was an immensely popular game among the 1960s generation of salarymen, who brought the game into company circles directly from high school and college groups.
 The 1970s generation saw a gradual decrease in the number of avid mahjong players, and by the 1980s, it became common not to show any interest at it at all.

 Golf became widely popular during the economic bubble, when golf club passes became useful tools for currying favor with corporate executives.
 Many mid-level salarymen were pressured into taking up golf to participate in golfing events with their superiors.
 The collapse of the economic bubble led to the closing of many golf courses, and playing golf with executives has become increasingly rare.
 However, some current salarymen may have golfing experience from their student days, and golf is still acknowledged as an expensive hobby for salarymen.